iowa-human-auditory-neuro/aad-trf/ReadMe.md

 ---

 This module is made for auditory attention decoding (AAD) based on the temporal response function (TRF).
-It is mainly composed of 3 processes: 1) Audio & EEG preprocessing, 2) TRF modeling 3) Classification, and each process has its own moudle and corresponding main function (`preprocessor_main.py`, `trf_main.py`, `classifier_main.py`).
+It is mainly composed of 3 processes: 1) Audio & EEG preprocessing, 2) TRF modeling 3) Classification, and each process has its own module and corresponding main function (`preprocessor_main.py`, `trf_main.py`, `classifier_main.py`).

 ## Python Library Dependency